 So, if I'm honest, I didn't really enjoy the book, but persevered with it nevertheless.
 I found that some parts carried me and compelled me to read on, but at times I felt I had to labour through some excessive and, to me, meaningless/purposeless sub-plots and details, most of which read like latent material for other books and stories.
 I also felt it tried too hard to grab my attention, and in doing so failed.
 I felt shouted at.
 The lurch from pathos to the absurd, and back to the quiet, scholarly and erudite was not to my personal taste.
 I could, however, read more of Homes in smaller chunks.
 She has a lot to say, and is a valuable voice in our times.

 I think what I take from this novel is that navigating what life throws at us is indeed challenging, but moreover, living in the land of plenty presents its own unique problems.
-This is my Owl pellet from this book:
+This is Night Owl's 'pellet' from this book:

 'the twists and turns of party politics braid the cord of information and deal making so much that true change becomes impossible.
 Who wrote the playbook?
 And when?
 Is anyone in charge?
 It is all such a gnarly web that at best one can only pick at the knots.'